-As soon as you send the Perform counting preset command (see the bit 11 in the Control Word [111-112] registers), the current position of the encoder is saved in these registers.
+These registers contain the Offset value.
+As soon as you activate the preset by sending the Perform counting preset command (see the bit 11 in the Control Word [111-112] registers), the current position of the encoder is saved in these registers.
 The offset value is then used in the preset function in order to calculate the encoder position value to be transmitted.
-To zero set the value in these registers you must upload the factory default values (see the bit 10, Restore default parameters command, in the Control Word [111-112] registers on page 61).
+To zero set the value in these registers you must upload the factory default values (see the bit 10, Restore default parameters command, in the Control Word [111-112] registers on page 63).

-For any further information on the preset function and the meaning and use of the related registers and commands Preset value [105-106], Offset value [127-128] and Perform counting preset refer to page 57.
+For any further information on the preset function and the meaning and use of the related registers and commands Preset value [105-106], Offset value [127-128] and Perform counting preset refer to page 59.
 Default = 0

-DSC Firmware Version [129-130]
+Software revision [129-130]

-These registers are meant to show the firmware version of the DSC (Digital Signal Controller).
+These registers are meant to show the current version of the firmware installed in the encoder.